 The first step is to contact your attorney.
 If you tendered a plea to the court, or the matter went to trial, your counsel should have a copy of the certificate in your file.
 You are free to request a copy of the certificate itself or to simply speak to your attorney about the issue.
 In some cases, you may find that your attorney will contact you about the issue.

-If you find that your case did involved Annie Dookhan, speak to an attorney about what steps to take in your case.
+If you find that your case did involve Annie Dookhan, speak to an attorney about what steps to take in your case.
 Though there is a general protocol already in effect for these issues, each case is different.
 You should make sure that you know your rights and remedies and make an informed decision based on the guidance of legal counsel.
+You may contact our office for more information at Contact Christine.